Lübeck Cougars: History

 The club was formed in 1987 out of the members of an earlier American football club in Lübeck, the Outlaws, which went defunct the year before.

 The Cougars entered league football in 1990, playing in Landesliga Nord for a season before earning promotion to the Regionalliga Nord.
 After three seasons in the Regionalliga the club was promoted to the 2.
 American football Bundesliga, now the German Football League 2 but lasted for only one season before returning to the Regionalliga.

 The next seven seasons the Cougars played either in the Regionalliga or the Oberliga below before making a return to the 2.
 Bundesliga in 2001.
-The club played nine seasons in this league, renamed to GFL 2 at the end of the 2007 season and was finally promoted to the German Football League in 2011 when the Mönchengladbach Mavericks folded in the off-season and an additional place in the league became available.
+The club played nine seasons in this league, renamed to GFL2 at the end of the 2007 season and was finally promoted to the German Football League in 2011 when the Mönchengladbach Mavericks folded in the off-season and an additional place in the league became available.

 The Cougars lasted for only one season at the highest level, coming last in the league and losing in the promotion/relegation round to the Cologne Falcons.
-Back in the GFL 2 the club came only fifth in 2013 but improved in 2014, finishing second, its best-ever finish in the league.
+Back in the GFL2 the club came only fifth in 2013 but improved in 2014, finishing second, its best-ever finish in the league.
 It repeated this result in 2015.